MapRock/assemblage-of-artificial-intelligence/src/holmes-style_reasoning/prompt.md

 H. Residual uncertainties
 - State what remains unresolved and why.

+I. Comparison with prevailing theory.
+- Compare what you expressed in G to the prevailing theory (the answer you would normally have provided outside the confines of the instructions.

 Final discipline rule:
 I am not testing whether you know the current theory.
 I am testing whether you can: